- What is the civil partner visa?

 - Marriage or civil partnership certificate

-If you are granted entry clearance to enter Ireland, the immigration officer will place a landing stamp on your passport.
-The landing stamp gives you permission to stay in Ireland up to the date indicated or for a maximum of 3 months.
+If your spouse or civil partner is granted entry clearance to enter Ireland, the immigration officer will place a landing stamp on their passport.
+The landing stamp gives them permission to stay in Ireland with an expiration date indicated or for a maximum of 3 months.

-You must be in Ireland before you can register with immigration authorities and apply for residency permission.
-This is an important step as this residency permission allows your non-EEA spouse or civil partner to live with you in Ireland.
+This step is an extremely important step, as this residency permission allows your U.S citizen spouse or civil partner the immigrant visa to live with you in Ireland.

 Depending on where in Ireland you are living, there are different places you can go to register.
 You and your spouse or partner need to provide the following to register with immigration and apply for residency: